 You can find Althea and Phyllary Farm starting mid-June through mid-September, every Friday at the Farm for U-Pick Flower Fridays and at the Kalispell Farmers Market every Saturday.

-For more information about Phyllary Farm, including her contact information, website, social media accounts, check out her Abundant Montana listing.
+For more information about Phyllary Farm, including their contact information, website, social media accounts, check out her Abundant Montana listing.